 High hydration will also soften the gluten strands, the network of gluten within the dough.
 This allows larger air pockets to form, something that gives more rise because the dough can hold more gas from the fermentation process.
 Check out my in-depth gluten article, if you want to know more about how gluten affects the dough.

-These larger air pockets will form bubbles, that results in a more open, lighter, softer, and airier pizza crust (cornicione), which will puff up in the oven.
+These larger air pockets will form bubbles, which results in a more open, lighter, softer, and airier pizza crust (cornicione), which will puff up in the oven.

 A lower hydrated dough will rise less, and you’ll end up with a more dense pizza crust.